MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Scope of Disorders

 Crucially, our selection criteria prioritize the replication of authentic challenges encountered in real-world clinical settings, specifically addressing the diagnostic ambiguities posed by symptom overlap and subtle phenomenological distinctions.
 Since precise differentiation among these conditions is a prerequisite for identifying the primary pathology and determining appropriate therapeutic interventions, we deliberately included disorders where accurate diagnosis hinges on fine-grained clinical details.

 For instance, we explicitly distinguish between the three presentations of ADHD---Combined, Inattentive, and Hyperactive---to test the model's ability to identify specific behavioral nuances.
 Furthermore, we address the complex comorbidities found at the intersection of mood and psychotic symptoms, which represent a significant diagnostic hurdle.
 To capture this, we include Schizoaffective Disorder (both Bipolar and Depressive types) alongside Mood Disorders with Psychotic Features (BD I with psychotic features and MDD with psychotic features).
-While these conditions often present with identical symptoms, accurate diagnosis relies on analyzing duration, symptom concurrence, and severity.
-By including these confounding cases, we rigorously test the LLM's depth of expert-level psychiatric knowledge.
+While these conditions often present with identical symptoms, accurate diagnosis relies on analyzing the duration, concurrence of symptoms, and severity.
+By including these confounding cases, we evaluate whether LLMs can distinguish fine-grained DSM-grounded diagnostic patterns under controlled ambiguity

 Regarding the target demographic, our benchmark focuses on adult clinical narratives.
 Consequently, we generally exclude neurocognitive and neurodevelopmental disorders (e.g., Alzheimer’s Disease) and conditions primarily diagnosed in early childhood (e.g., Conduct Disorder).
 However, we make a strategic exception for ADHD.
 Although classified as a neurodevelopmental disorder with childhood onset, ADHD is frequently first diagnosed in adulthood and serves as a critical differential diagnosis for various mood and psychotic disorders.
 Therefore, its inclusion is essential for a robust evaluation of adult mental health conditions.